How to Make the Most of a Hospital Stay, Part 1

 The charge nurse is the head nurse on the floor during your stay and they rotate daily.
 They usually stop by to ask how things are going and how you’re being treated.
 It’s accountability for your nurse team.
 Make sure you stay in the know of who that is just in case you have some major concerns with your care.

-Stay tuned for Part 2 on How To Make the Best of Your Hospital Stay
+Continue reading Part 2 on How To Make the Best of Your Hospital Stay.